binhlam10796/nominatim_flutter/README.md

-# Nominatim Flutter Plugin
+# **Nominatim Flutter Plugin with Isolate Loading & Hive Caching**

-The Nominatim Flutter Plugin provides a convenient way to interact with the Nominatim service, enabling reverse geocoding and place searching in your Flutter applications.
+The Nominatim Flutter Plugin offers seamless interaction with the Nominatim service, allowing for reverse geocoding and place searching in your Flutter applications.
+Notably, it supports asynchronous data loading via a dedicated isolate and provides efficient caching using Hive.

+## Features
+- **Reverse Geocoding & Place Searching**: Directly integrate with Nominatim.
+- **Asynchronous Isolate Loading**: Load data in a separate thread, ensuring your UI remains smooth.
+- **Hive Caching**: Speed up data retrieval with efficient caching.

 ## Usage